geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part5.md

 - some of them even create their own issues with your choice of more flow-control or out-of-order delivery of related updates
   - Have you ever gotten an update request for a resource that was already deleted, because something went awry with the update?
 Perhaps there was a problem with it and it got dumped into a dead-letter queue?
 Then, because queuing sysems treat all messages as atomic (ie. independent) the delete msg showed up, was processed, and screwed up the system.
 - Also, on queuing:
-  -   Do you need to a new queue every time a new product or team is added to the mix?
+  -   Do you need to create a new queue every time a new product or team is added to the mix?
 What if the other team doesn't read from the queue fast enough?
 Does the queue live in their data center or mine?

 <b>This gets messy fast.
 And, it is completely avoidable.<b>